Genius ERP: ready out-of-the-box for custom manufacturing.

 A good ERP will also include a CRM or Customer Relationship Management function, that lets you keep all of your records and interactions with a customer in one place.
 You’ll be able to be more organized and easily know the status of each job you have for a customer.
 You’ll also be able to handle customer questions and inquiries faster and easier, and provide your customers with quicker and better answers, enhancing your customer service and your relationships with your customers.

 An ERP is an essential tool for your manufacturing business.
-If you don’t have one, you need to get one ASAP.
-Want to see an ERP in action?
+If you don’t have one, want to see an ERP in action?
 Get a free demo of Genius ERP to see what it can do for you.